Probate Attorney Bend, Oregon

 - File receipts with the court to account for asset distribution

-- File an Order with the court to close the estate (estate is not closed until the Order is signed)
+- File an Order with the court to close the estate (the estate is not closed until the Order is signed)

-There are different kinds of probate, alternatives to probate and ways to avoid probate altogether.
+There are different kinds of probate, alternatives to probate, and ways to avoid probate altogether.
 Without proper planning, your estate may have to go through multiple probates in multiple states.
 Don’t let that happen.
 Contact De Alicante Law Group today to find out how they can offer experience and insight into your unique situation.

 Not everything has to go through probate, even if it is not held in a trust.
 There are ways to keep parts of your estate from having to go through probate, even if you don’t have an estate plan.
 In addition, there are limited methods to get at least part of your estate to your family without a probate proceeding.
 See our Probate Substitutes handout below to learn more about De Alicante Law Group’s tactics: